dc4420/website/about.md

 New attendees welcome, just come along!
 (There are no entry fees, and no tickets to book.)

+## Rules

+18+ Sorry, the pub's license only allows people 18 and over after 6pm.

+Please be respectful to our speakers, other attendees, and the venue staff.

 ## Talk nights

 Format is usually two talks: a primary 1 hour (ish) and,